-‘Queer Eye’s’ Bobby Berk Offers To Help Alexandria Ocasio-Cortez Decorate Her D.C.
+‘Queer Eye’ Star Bobby Berk Offers To Help Alexandria Ocasio-Cortez Decorate Her D.C.
 Housing

 Berk isn’t afraid to get involved in politics on social media.
 Last week, the interior designer got into a heated exchange with Meghan McCain over the Green New Deal, a plan championed by Ocasio-Cortez.

 Initially, Berk called out McCain for perpetuating misinformation surrounding the environmental plan.
-Specifically, he said that she claimed the deal would cost $93 trillion dollars and would eliminate airplane travel and cattle, all false details that have been debunked.
+Specifically, he said that she claimed the deal would cost $93 trillion and would eliminate airplane travel and cattle, all false details that have been debunked.

 Here is the clip.
 Thanks for setting her straight @JayInslee.
 Hopefully she’ll think before spreading more @realDonaldTrump lieshttps://t.co/GItRbvz0JN